byuistats/DS250-Cannon/content/Slides/p6/d2/_index.md

 #### Spiritual Thought
 #### Announcements
+1. Project 5 Comment
+    * Feature Importance and Model discussion
-1. The last day of DSS is next Wednesday, Dec 7th at 6:00PM in STC 398
+2. The last day of DSS is next Wednesday, Mar 29th at 6:00PM in STC 394
-1. Extra credit for creating and uploading cheat sheet (2 points for projects or checkpoints)
+3. Extra credit for creating and uploading cheat sheet (2 points for projects or checkpoints)
-1. Coding Challenge date?
+4. Coding Challenge date?

 1. The technical aspects of Project 6 will be done mostly in class.
 Resume prep/MD outside